tnoonanjr/cyber-lab/lab5/README.md

 # Lab 5 - Wifi Security and Rogue Access Point

-This lab explores the 'rogue access point’ attack, using a special `hacking tool’ called the Wifi Pineapple (Mark VII), produced by Hak5.
+This lab explores the 'rogue access point’ attack, using a special `hacking tool’ called the WiFi Pineapple (Mark VII), produced by Hak5.
 The
-Pineapple is a tool for Wi-Fi penetration testing, that can be used to launch multiple attacks and detect different Wi-Fi vulnerabilities; we will use it for the rogue access point.
+Pineapple is a tool for WiFi penetration testing, that can be used to launch multiple attacks and detect different WiFi vulnerabilities; we will use it for the rogue access point.

 ## Question 1